 Budget Everest base camp trek is designed for budget travelers who wanted to make their holiday in a tight budget.
-Everest region is one of the popular destinations among many travelers.
-When it comes to trekking most of the trekkers recommend and go for Everest region Trek.
-Everest Base Camp Budget Trek is a short trek to the Base Camp which is specially designed for those who wants to experience the no 1 destination of Nepal within a limited budget.
+Everest region is one of the popular destinations among many trekkers.
+When it comes to trekking, most of the trekkers recommend and go for Everest Region Trek.
+Everest Base Camp Budget Trek is a short trek to the Base Camp, which is specially designed for those who want to experience the no one destination of Nepal within a limited budget.

-The Trek starts with an exciting flight from Kathmandu, to Tensing Hillary airport at Lukla.
-During the trek, you will experience wonderful hospitality of Sherpa’s and their traditional lifestyle which will surely amaze you.
+The Trek starts with an exciting flight from Kathmandu to Tensing Hillary airport at Lukla.
+During the trek, you will experience the excellent hospitality of Sherpa’s and their traditional lifestyle, which will surely amaze you.
 It brings an unforgettable experience of the overwhelming vistas of the Everest Himalayan chain of Khumbu region, which consists of five of the world’s highest mountains: Mt.
 Everest (8,848m), Mt, Makalu (8,463m), Mt, Cho Oyo (8153m), Mt.
 Lhotse (8,501m) and Mt.
 Lhotse Shar (8,393m).
-Aside from the beauty of the Himalayas, this area includes natural wonders heritage site indexed by UNESCO.
-Rich in pine forests of rhododendron (Nepalese national flower) and an endangered species of birds and animals this trek is truly unique and memorable.
+Aside from the beauty of the Himalayas, this area includes natural wonders heritage sites indexed by UNESCO.
+Rich in pine forests of rhododendron (Nepalese national flower) and an endangered species of birds and animals, this trek is truly unique and memorable.

 For the trekker who is searching for the adventure in their life with the limited budget in hand, Everest Base Camp Budget Trek is the most recommended trekking.

-In the morning views of mountain and monasteries are spectacular in Tengboche.
-From Tengboche, we head north and soon cross the Dudh Kosi river by way of a small suspension bridge which spans a deep chasm in the river valley.
+In the morning, views of mountains and monasteries are spectacular in Tengboche.
+From Tengboche, we head north and soon cross the Dudh Kosi river by way of a small suspension bridge, which spans a deep gorge in the river valley.
 Follow the trail as far as Orsho and take the lower path along the west bank of the Imja Khola, through the forest of birches conifers and rhododendrons.
-As we follow the river northward the trails pass through several chortens and mani walls and small villages.
-Today’s walk offers views of the Mt.Tawache, Ama Dablam and to the north-Pokalde (5741m), Kongma-Tse (5820m) and the great wall of Nuptse.
-Dingboche is also the gateway to Chukung and farther beyond for the most challenging traverses towards Makalu area.
+As we follow the river northward, the trails pass through several chortens and mani walls and small villages.
+Today’s walk offers views of the Mt.Tawache, Ama Dablam, and to the north-Pokalde (5741m), Kongma-Tse (5820m), and the high wall of Nuptse.
+Dingboche is also the gateway to Chukung and farther beyond for the most challenging traverses towards the Makalu area.
 We enjoy the beautiful array of fields enclosed by stone walls to protect the barley, buckwheat, and potatoes.
 Overnight stay in Dingboche.

 The trail follows a downward path to Pheriche village.
 It joins the trail below Thungla beautiful views of Cholatse across the valley.
-After another steep ascends the trail climbs up and over the terminal moraine of Khumbu glacier.
-Today’s walk offers views of the Mt.Tawache, Ama Dablam and to the north-Pokalde (5741m), Kongma-Tse (5820m) and the great wall of Nuptse.
+After another steep ascend the trail climbs up and over the terminal moraine of Khumbu glacier.
+Today’s walk offers views of the Mt.Tawache, Ama Dablam, and to the north-Pokalde (5741m), Kongma-Tse (5820m), and the high wall of Nuptse.
 The path follows a pleasant, grassy valley.
-Stark and rugged beauty create almost moonscape campsite at Lobuche a windswept collection of huts tucked in a narrow meadow between the glacier and the Lobuche peak.
+Stark and rugged beauty create almost moonscape campsite at Lobuche, a windswept collection of huts tucked in a narrow meadow between the glacier and the Lobuche peak.
 Tawoche and Nuptse are particularly spectacularly from Lobuche towering.

 Day 06 - Lobuche to Gorakshep (5,170 m/16,961 ft), trekking to Everest Base camp (5,363 m/ 17,595 ft) back to Gorak shep (5,170 m/16,961 ft) : walking distance 7-8 hours, 450 meters ascent and 200 meters descent - 11.4 km

 The first section of the trail from Lobuche follows the narrow gap between the glacial moraine and the mountain walls, past turn off to the Italian pyramid.
-Take time to detour to the edge of moraine to look over the Khumbu glacier.
-Along the windy and rocky path with the wonderful view of Mt.
+Take time to detour to the edge of the moraine to look over the Khumbu glacier.
+Along the windy and rocky path with the beautiful view of Mt.
 Pumori, Nuptse, and other magnificent peaks, we reach Gorakshep.
-Gorakshep is the location of the original Everest Base Camp with the new camp being further up the valley.
+Gorakshep is the location of the original Everest Base Camp, with the new camp being further up the valley.

-After crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
-Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer and wild goat can be found abundance inside the rhododendron forest.
-In the Evening, we will explore the small surrounding area with magnificent scenery.
+After crossing the suspension bridge over the Dudh Koshi River trek onwards to the Kyanjuma, the junction of the trinity ways to Gokyo Valley, Khumjung village, and Namche Bazaar.
+Dense wildlife of some species of Pheasants, Himalayan Griffons, Musk deer, and the wild goat, can be found abundance inside the rhododendron forest.
+In the evening, we will explore the small surrounding area with magnificent scenery.

 The descent from Namche to the Dudh Koshi can be the hardest stage of the entire trek.
 Although the path is all downhill, the unrelenting slope places massive impact on the knees.
 Once you cross the high suspension bridge, the path runs mostly level.
 We will work through rhododendron and pine forests with the view of distance snow covered peak before arriving Phakding.
 Enjoying the lush green scenery around and passing through the incredible mountain scenery and local Sherpa village arrival in Lukla.
 You’ll have time to stroll around the local areas.